Thank you for your interest in performing at Busker Tour!

 About Busker Tour

-Busker Tour features performers from all over the world who boldly draw from well-known and surprising dance, circus, music, theatre and interdisciplinary arts and techniques.
+Busker Tour brings together performers from all over the world who boldly draw from well-known and surprising dance, circus, music, theatre and interdisciplinary arts and techniques.

 I don’t promote the open call much.
 If you are reading this, you probably heard about it from friends and colleagues you trust, my social media and websites.